Anonymization

 Ultimately, our Anonymize Mode represents a reasonable effort and cannot be perfect.
 If perfection is required, then you must manually review your data internally before sharing it with others.

-While the token will typically remain the same on a per-company or per-person basis, certain events such as record merges, data updates in external systems, or other situations may result in a token changing for either a company or a person.
+However, certain events such as record merges, data updates in external systems, or other situations may result in a token changing for either a company or a person.